 anytype-docs-advanced-data-and-security-self-hosting-self-hosted.md

 To back up your channels and data to a self-hosted network, you need to have a network configuration.
-If you don’t run your own network yet, see this how-to guidearrow-up-right.
-There's also a docker imagearrow-up-right that's maintained by the team.
+If you don’t run your own network yet, see this how-to guide.
+There's also a docker image that's maintained by the team.
 One of our developers also created this video guide for anyone who wants to set up their own self-hosted network:

 We strongly recommend using dedicated identities for each network.
 If you already have an identity in Anytype Network and want to switch to a self-hosted network, export all your channels, and import them into a new identity after switching the network mode.